chenxuan520/cppweb/README.en.md

 8. Support log generation and implementation, the log system is about 300,000 per second

-9. With io multiplexing, multi-process, thread pool three modes
+9. With io multiplexing, multi-process, thread pool, reactor four modes

    > io multiplexing supports epoll (epoll only supports linux) and select models